KryptonMC/Krypton/README.md

-# MineKraft
+# Krypton

-MineKraft is a Minecraft server implementation, written purely from scratch in Kotlin.
+Krypton is a Minecraft server implementation, written purely from scratch in Kotlin.

 It is currently a W.I.P, so if you find any bugs, feel free to make an issue about them